-Before we get started in learning how to use apple cider vinegar to lighten hair – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!
+Before we get started in learning how to use apple cider vinegar to lighten hair – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-How to Give Natural Highlights to Hair Using Apple Cider Vinegar
+How to Give Hair Natural Highlights Using Apple Cider Vinegar

-If you find plain apple cider vinegar, water and sunlight just aren’t enough, you can combine the apple cider vinegar and water spray with chamomile and/or lemon juice as they have a natural bleaching effect on hair so will help to enhance the lightening effect.
+If you find plain apple cider vinegar, water and sunlight just aren’t enough, you can combine the apple cider vinegar spray with chamomile and/or lemon juice as they have a natural bleaching effect on hair so will help to enhance the lightening effect.
 For this, the spray mixture would be;

 - 1/4 cup chamomile tea